Agente Inmobiliario Colegiado API

 • Depositing the security bond with INCASOL is mandatory in Catalonia

 Selling offers certainty and immediate liquidity.
-Renting offers greater returns in the medium-to-long term with extraordinary tax advantages in rent-controlled zones.
+Renting can offer greater returns in the medium-to-long term with meaningful tax advantages in rent-controlled zones.
 Neither option is objectively “better” than the other.
 What exists is the option that best fits your situation, your time horizon, and your risk tolerance.

 What is objective: